 When choosing colors, muted tones are the best for this look.
 Pastels like a soft faded pink or a pale yellow can set a great background for a vintage personalized Valentine’s Day greeting card.

-When adding text, make it slightly curved or angled from a single point perspective.
+When adding text, make it slightly curved or angled.
 This will give a sort of authenticity to your retro design.

 If you choose block letters, add some dropped shadows to make your letters stand out.
 Put text on banners and ribbons to accentuate the style.